Solar Rebate Program

 Effective 03/04/2016: All interconnect agreements submitted for net metering will be subject to future revisions of SELCO's net metering tariff.
 This includes revisions to the tariff that may credit the wholesale rate for electricity generated onto our system.
 Effective 05/01/2016: All net metered interconnections to the SELCO grid will be subject to a monthly Distribution Standby Charge of $2.50 per kW of installed solar capacity.

-SELCO customers may be eligible for a Mass Solar Loan through the state’s Commonwealth Solar/Clean Energy Center program.
-SELCO customers are also able to take advantage of any state or federal solar tax credits that might be available.
+We encourage all customers to take advantage of any local, state or federal solar tax credits that might be available.

 Can SELCO recommend any solar installers?